pwncollege/foss-dev/README.md

     - Describe in a few sentences how you built the project to get a running copy
     - Describe in a few sentences the feature or modification you are going to make
 - [ ] Make Regular Commits and Write Stats Updates
-  - In your fork you created, make commits that move you towards implementing that feature.
+  - In your fork you created, make commits that move you towards implementing that feature
-  - In your issue you created, write status updates about what you are doing.
+  - In your issue you created, in a few sentences as a comment, write status updates about what you are doing
+  - Status Update Timeline
+    - [ ] **Monday February 27, 2023 @ 00:00:00**
+    - [ ] **Monday March 13, 2023 @ 00:00:00**
+    - [ ] **Monday March 27, 2023 @ 00:00:00**
+    - [ ] **Monday April 10, 2023 @ 00:00:00**
+    - [ ] **Monday April 24, 2023 @ 00:00:00**
+  - It's not a major issue if your status updates are a little bit late, this is a rough outline
-    - If you neglect this, I have no way to know that you did anything, and you will not receive honors credit
+  - If you make it hard for me to quickly understand that you are doing stuff, you will not receive honors credit
 - [ ] Create a YouTube video and link it in your GitHub issue **by Monday May 1, 2023 @ 00:00:00**
   - Demonstrate what the project did before you added your feature or modification
   - Show the project being built with your changes